 His work history includes software implementation, business planning, inventory control, distribution planning and corporate training.
 This includes a broad range of experience from ETO (engineer to order) to MTS (make to stock), as well as nonprofits, service and the Department of Defense.

 He has presented at over 350 industry events throughout the U.S., Canada, Japan, Nigeria, South Africa and Australia, and he has provided over 5,000 hours of classroom training, averaging 4.5/5.0 on evaluations.

 Yong Wang is an assistant professor in the Department of Systems Science and Industrial Engineering at Binghamton University.
 He teaches Project Management, Engineering Economics, Operations Research, and Computer Programming for Engineers.
 He is a member of the Institute of Industrial and Systems Engineers (IISE), the American Society of Mechanical Engineers (ASME), and the American Society for Engineering Education (ASEE).

 Wang received a PhD in industrial engineering and operations research from University of Illinois at Chicago.
 He also received a PhD in energy and power engineering from Huazhong University of Science and Technology (China), and he was a visiting scholar in the Department of Mechanical Engineering at University of Michigan, Ann Arbor.

 CANCELLATIONS AND REFUNDS

-Please note our cancellation and refund policy: All cancellations must be received in writing (email) before the course start date to receive a refund.
-No refunds for cancellations or non-attendance will be given after this date.
+Please note our cancellation and refund policy: All cancellations must be received in writing (email).
+No refunds for cancellations or non-attendance will be given after you have started the course.
 All refunds will be assessed a 10% administrative fee.
-Submit your cancellation request to email@example.com.
+Submit your cancellation request to firstname.lastname@example.org.